-Delete deceased persons e-mail, Facebook, or other account
+Delete deceased person's e-mail, Facebook, or online accounts

-Unfortunately, without usernames and passwords it can be difficult and in some cases impossible to manage or delete a loved ones account.
-Below are some things that can be done to help make this process easier for you when deleting an e-mail, Facebook, Gmail, AOL, eBay, MySpace, Hotmail, YouTube, Yahoo, or other account.
+Unfortunately, without usernames and passwords, it can be difficult, and in some cases impossible, to manage or delete a loved one's account.
+Below are some things that can be done to help make this process easier for you when deleting an e-mail, Facebook, Gmail, AOL, eBay, MySpace, Hotmail, YouTube, Yahoo, or online account.

 Use forgot password

-If you have access to the deceased persons e-mail account it can be used to gain access to all other accounts.
+If you have access to the deceased person's e-mail account, you can gain access to all online accounts.
 Use the forgot username or password feature found on the login page to send you the username and password to the e-mail.

-World of Warcraft - Blizzard deceased account page
+- World of Warcraft - Blizzard deceased account help.

 Non-transferable or accessible accounts

-Some companies have strict policies when it comes to accessing or deleting a deceased account.
-These policies may prevent an account to be deleted, even if requested by a family member of the deceased.
-Many times the only method of getting the account removed or accessible is by court order.
+Some companies have strict policies for accessing or deleting a deceased person's account.
+These policies may prevent an account from being deleted, even if requested by a family member of the deceased.
+Many times, the only method of getting the account removed or accessible is by court order.

 Other company accounts

-If the company you want to cancel the account for is not listed above we suggest calling that company for suggestions on how to cancel the account.
-A large listing of contact information for computer and Internet related companies is found on our third-party contact page.
+If the company you want to cancel the account for is not listed above, we suggest calling that company for further suggestions on canceling the account.
+A large list of contact information for computer and Internet-related companies is on our third-party contacts page.

-If the account you're wanting to change requires a payment such as an e-mail account with an ISP like AOL stopping the payment on that account will delete the account.
+If the account you want to change requires a payment, such as an e-mail account with an ISP, stopping payment causes that account to be deleted.

-In the case of e-mail accounts many times letting the e-mail expire will be enough for most people.
-Over time an e-mail account will fill up or expire (often within a year).
+In the case of e-mail accounts, letting the e-mail expire is often be enough for most people.
+Over time, an e-mail account fills up or expires (often within a year).
 However, this may not always be the case for every company.
-Before resorting to this last suggestion make sure the company will remove the account if inactive.
+Before resorting to this last suggestion, make sure the company removes the account if inactive.